StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 # Camunda BPM Prometheus Metrics Process Engine Plugin

-High level prometheus client for Camunda BPM, implemented as a Camunda Process Engine Plugin.
-Clinet provides a series of simple metric classes that can be activated from any scripting or java class within a Camunda execution.
+Camunda Process Engine Plugin that implements a Prometheus Client HTTP Server, Collectors for the Camunda Metric system, Examples of Custom metric collection occuring based on a timer, and reusable collect metric classes that can be used throughout BPMN, CMMN and DMN executions.

 WIP